• Skip to primary navigation

 This kit will not be friendly for everyone, mainly because of the soft leads that are easy to dissolve with water; one accidental dip will unnecessarily waste pigments.
 That also means that this will not be that durable if you happen to drop it accidentally.
 On the other hand, a softer lead will leave more pigment on paper, and it will be easy to do watercolor techniques.
 The few colors included in this kit also limit creativity, but the colors are great for landscape paintings.

 The best thing about this kit is its lightfastness or its resistance to fading.
 You can mix and blend different colors and even with other media, and once the pigments from this pencil is dry, it won’t shift color even after decades.
-And to make sure, I recommend using archival quality paper with this pencil.
-Lastly, with its softcore, you won’t be able to do much detail with this pencil alone.
-To make detail possible, you might need to use a fine brush and liquefy the pencil’s pigment.

 Pros and Cons